pedestal/pedestal/app/docs/design-spec.md

 ### Flow

-If the info model has calculated dependencies then a the following sequence of events may occur.
+If the info model has calculated dependencies then the following sequence of events may occur.

 1. The info model takes a transform message from the incoming